 In the case of equity investments classified as available-for-sale, objective evidence would also include a 'significant' or 'prolonged' decline in the fair value of the investment below its cost.
-Where there is evidence of impairment, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the consolidated statement of profit or loss is removed from equity and recognised in the consolidated statement of profit or loss.
+Where there is evidence of impairment, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognised in the consolidated statement of profit or loss.
 Impairment losses on equity investments are not reversed through the consolidated statement of profit or loss.
 Increases in the fair value after impairment are recognised directly in equity.